jliep/jliep.github.io/_publications/2022-TimePreferences.md

 ---
-title: 'Cooperation as a Signal of Time Preferences'
+title: 'Cooperation as a signal of time preferences'
 collection: publications
 permalink: /publication/2022-timepreferences
 date: 2022-04-27